Tianxiang-C/ctx/content/en/slides/23-02-13-pre-slides/index.md

   - SSCI-Q3: Psychology, Social, 44/66
 ---
 ### Luna-Sánchez et al. (2022)
-- Implications: social justice objective can be furthered by reducing cynicism and fate control in society.Both...are associated with...less flourishing (Li et al., 2020).
+- Implications: social justice objective can be furthered by reducing cynicism and fate control in society.
+Both...are associated with...less flourishing (Li et al., 2020).
 - Purpose of the citation
   - To emphasize the importance of reducing cynicism and fate control for more flourishing
 - The relative impact